logtd/ComfyUI-APGScaling/README.md

 See `example_workflows` directory for examples.

 The following examples were made with SDXL Vanilla with CFG set to 15.0

+Left image is without APG and right image is with APG on default settings.
 ![pink_dog](https://github.com/user-attachments/assets/74365044-4f59-437e-b1fc-85fc2765eb27)

 ![horse](https://github.com/user-attachments/assets/836980e3-c863-4b2f-9286-49c9430e974b)